MillerBrainObservatory/LBM-CaImAn-MATLAB/README.md

 ![Extraction Diagram]( docs/_images/ex_diagram.png)

-Once data is extracted to an intermediate filetype `h5`, `.tiff`, `.memmap`, registration, segmentation and deconvolution can all be performed as described in the pipelines documentation.
+Once data is extracted to an intermediate `.h5` filetype, registration, segmentation and deconvolution can all be performed as described in the pipelines documentation.

 Follow the root `demo_LBM_pipeline.m` file for an example pipeline, or the root `/notebooks` folder for more in-depth exploration of individual pipeline steps.